 - Twisting aspect

 Each of these aspects of the poses asks something specific from the body anatomically, whether it’s length in the hamstrings or a certain amount of openness in the shoulders for binding.
 One or more of these aspects may come easier or more slowly to you.
-It’s possible that there are multiple postures that are building into these aspects.
+It’s possible that there are multiple postures that build into these aspects.
 Stacking too many of them up without being able to fully do any of them is one indication that you may not be ready to add on yet another posture with a similar aspect.

-Marichyasana C adds a twist on top of the marichyasana A foundation, so I would add Marichyasana C after there is stability and ease in sitting upright in marichyasana A. Marichyasana D combines the aspects of marichyasana B and C, so I wouldn’t add that pose until there is steadiness in marichyasana B and C. You could take this idea of breaking down the postures and understanding their relationships to one another to any combination of postures in primary series.
+Marichyasana C adds a twist on top of the marichyasana A foundation.
+So, I would add Marichyasana C after there is stability and ease in sitting upright in marichyasana A. Marichyasana D combines the aspects of marichyasana B and C. So, I wouldn’t add that pose until there is steadiness in marichyasana B and C. You could take this idea of breaking down the postures and understanding their relationships to one another to any combination of postures in primary series.

-The “Yoga” Part
+The “Yoga” part